Belbin 9 Team Roles

 Resource Investigator

-Strengths: Great at networking and bringing back ideas and opportunities for the team.
-Outgoing, communicative and enthusiastic.
-Adept at exploring new opportunities and developing contacts.
+Strengths: Particularly good at networking and bringing back ideas and opportunities for the team.
+In addition, outgoing, communicative and enthusiastic.
+Finally, adept at exploring new opportunities and developing contacts.

 Potential weaknesses: Can be over-optimistic and may lose interest following an initial wave of enthusiasm.
 They might forget to follow up on a task or activity.